 3 Ways Computer Science Electives Help Set You Apart

 Northeastern’s computer science curriculum offers an array of elective courses to help you shape a unique learning experience.
-Our elective courses can help amplify your academic journey in several ways:
+Students in the MSCS program must take three elective courses that can help amplify their academic journey in several ways:

 - They help you explore your career interests.
 While every degree program has specific requirements, electives allow you to test the waters outside your primary area of focus.
 As a result, you gain a new perspective, diversify your academic background, and enhance your college experience.